SavoVuksan/EasyMenus/Readme.md

 # Easy Menus
-This plugin adds a basic main, options and pause menu to your project that is compatible with both keyboard and gamepad controls.
+This plugin adds a basic main, options and pause menu to your godot project that is compatible with both keyboard and gamepad controls.
 # Intended Use
 It's intended to be used during gamejams to save some time on menus.
 Menus are nice to have but most of the time not a priority at gamejames.
 So here we come to help.
 You can also use it in a regular project as a temporary or even final menu.
 Use it however you wish.
 # Features